HUMAN UNDERSTANDING LAYER FOR AI SYSTEMS

 What it is

-Navia-X delivers a semantic interpretation reinforcement layer that runs alongside large language model interfaces.
+Navia-X is a semantic interpretation layer that runs alongside AI systems.

-It enables users to clarify unclear concepts in-context, while structuring those moments of misunderstanding as machine-readable semantic signals.
+It helps users clarify unclear concepts in context, while structuring moments of misunderstanding into machine-readable semantic signals.

 Current status